Bruce & Barefoot.

 03. The booking flow

-Date.
-Booking and deposit.
-Menu.
-Numbers and remainder.
-Boogie.
-Five steps that turn an opaque sales process into a customer journey.
-The venue looks organised before the booking is confirmed.
+Five steps that turn an enquiry into a customer journey.
+The venue stays organised.
 The customer knows what's expected of them and when.
+And critically: they know a deposit locks the date.
+Tentative enquirers self-eliminate before they waste anyone's time.

 Full terms covering bookings, payment, cancellations, food selection, length, decorations, damage, minors, RSA, security, AV, noise and emergency procedures.
-Written to protect the business without sounding corporate.
-The kind of document that gets read rather than skimmed.
+Written to protect the business and set expectations, without 100 conversations or awkward moments on the day of the event.